Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Difficult

-Further down the Jonathan Run Trail, you will notice another social trail that looks like it will lead you right over the edge of a cliff.
-That’s exactly what it feels like heading down to the bottom of these falls, as well.
+Further down the Jonathan Run Trail, you will notice another social trail that looks like it leads right over the edge of a cliff.
+That’s exactly what it feels like heading down to the bottom of these falls.

-You’ll also know you’re at the right spot because a small rope has been tied to a tree root to aid those traveling up and down the steep bank.
+You might notice a small rope tied to a tree root to aid those traveling up and down the steep bank.

 Sugar Run Falls